Stomach ulcer

 The most common symptom of peritonitis is sudden abdominal pain that gets steadily worse.

 If you have this type of pain, contact your GP immediately.
-If this isn't possible, call NHS 111 Wales or your local out-of-hours service.
+If this isn't possible, call NHS 111 Wales.

 Peritonitis is a medical emergency that requires hospital admission.
 In some cases surgery mat be needed.